Hard Mode Strategy

 4 Suit Spider Solitaire Strategy

-• Prefer moves that expose face-down cards.
+• Prefer moves that expose face-down cards or open a clear path to one.

 Mobility